-What if the reason for missed expectations is poor management and estimating skills?
-Let's look at NASA, which indeed uses excellent practices and has good estimating abilities.
+What if the reason for missed expectations is poor formal project management framework and estimating skills?
+Let's look at NASA, which indeed uses excellent practices and has good estimating abilities and all the possible software estimation tools.
 The Government Accountability Office (GAO) has conducted an annual review of the status of NASA's key projects.
-According to the researchers, the average cost increase was up to 47 percent.
+According to the researchers, the weighted average cost increase was up to 47 percent.
 In 2004, the Congressional Budget Office reviewed the first and revised budgets of 72 NASA projects stretching from 1977 to 2000 in order to compare them.
 The original budgets for these initiatives were $41.1 billion, whereas the amended budgets were $66.3 billion, a 61 percent increase.

-I'm not sure if NASA's exact cost overrun is relevant data for a typical software project.
-The why behind the increase is far more fascinating than its actual cost.
+I'm unsure if NASA's exact cost overrun is relevant data for a typical software project.
+The why behind the increase is far more fascinating than its actual progress.
 NASA has never found an answer to the initial overrun problem since the 1970s; they've simply discovered new causes.

-The causes are as follows: faulty definitions before the budget was made, overly optimistic cost predictions, inability to execute the initial schedule, technical difficulties, and scope changes.
-These reasons are generally seen on each project and at every company.
+The causes are as follows: faulty definitions before the budget were made, overly optimistic cost predictions, inability to execute the initial schedule, technical difficulties, and work breakdown structure changes.
+These reasons are generally seen in each project and at every company.

 There's no need to waste time and money attempting to fight these issues; far better to accept them, minimize damage, and turn them into advantages.